 Neither spouse can remove the other from the car insurance policy without their consent.
 Without insurance, the other spouse would lose the ability to drive legally.
 Removing a spouse from a policy requires the consent of the spouse to be removed.

 Spouses are generally removed from the car insurance policy when the divorce becomes final.
-Prior to the divorce finalization, there is always the possibility the couple will reconcile.
 Trying to rearrange auto insurance policies if the divorce doesn’t become final is complicated, so insurers advise waiting for that final decree to make changes.

 How long you have to notify your insurer after the divorce becomes final depends on your state and the terms of the policy.
 Most notifications are required in 30 days or less.
 You must also share your new address with your insurer and inform them if you move.